Neocky/Empress/README.md

 # 👑 Empress
-Package manager for Windows PowerShell
+A Package manager for Windows PowerShell